 The technology aspect of digital transformation is obvious, but the other two elements—shifting culture and workforce—are just as important.

-David is a passionate thought leader with experience across a broad spectrum of academic, administrative, and technical areas of higher education IT, and has a deep commitment to connect the work we do with those we serve.
+David has experience across a broad spectrum of academic, administrative, and technical areas of higher education IT, and has a deep commitment to connect the work we do with those we serve.
 He believes that IT serves as a catalyst for advancing institutional goals, and regularly works with EDUCAUSE and other organizations to help advance the field of IT in higher education.

-In 1989 David established Educational Technology Day at Ithaca College, a regional technology event that attracts 1,600 people annually and is still running strong (www.ithaca.edu/edtechday).
+In 1989 David established Educational Technology Day at Ithaca College, a regional technology event that attracts over a thousand people annually and is still running strong (www.ithaca.edu/edtechday).

-David is an accomplished presenter at national and regional conferences and contributor to publications on topics related to IT in higher education.
-He has served on EDUCAUSE taskforces, panels and committees, including the Taskforce on Digital Transformation, the Expert Panel on IT/IR Collaboration, the Enterprise IT Working Group, 2017 IT Issues Panel, 2014 EDUCAUSE National Program Committee, and others.
-David is the Faculty Director for the inaugural EDUCAUSE Institute Senior Director Program in the summer of 2019, and has been a faculty member and mentor for other programs.
+David is an accomplished presenter at national and regional conferences, webinars, and contributor to publications on topics related to IT in higher education.
+He has served on EDUCAUSE taskforces, panels and committees, including the Taskforce on Digital Transformation (Dx), the Expert Panel on IT/IR Collaboration, the Enterprise IT Working Group, the IT Issues Panel, the EDUCAUSE National Program Committee, and others.
+David was the Faculty Director for the inaugural EDUCAUSE Institute Senior Director Program, and helped to develop and facilitate the online version as well.

 David has a bachelor's degree in computer science, and a master's degree in communications (with emphasis on instructional technology).
-He is a graduate of the EDUCAUSE 2003 Frye Leadership Institute and the EDUCAUSE 2013 Leading Change Institute.
+He is a graduate of the EDUCAUSE Frye Leadership Institute and the EDUCAUSE Leading Change Institutes.

 A short introduction to what we mean by "next generation" enterprise IT.